ITHHKN/Clean-Architecture-with-MVVM/README.md

 - Basically what is your App about and what it can do (Entities, UseCase etc).
 - it doesn't have implementations apart from entities

-# Xcode Project Structure :
+# Project Structure :

 ![alt text](https://github.com/ITHHKN/Clean-Architecture-with-MVVM/blob/master/screenshots/WorkSpace.png)

-- MVVM Structure 1 :
+# Xcode Structure :

 ![alt text](https://github.com/ITHHKN/Clean-Architecture-with-MVVM/blob/master/screenshots/MVVM%20with%20Clean%20Architecture%20.png)